 While all medications have certain, anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

 Treating Risperdal complications, including gynecomastia, can require expensive surgeries and medical care.
 A product liability suit can allow patients to receive compensation for these expenses.
-Since product liability law is a complicated area of the law, it's in your best interests to consult with an experienced attorney for a free claim evaluation before deciding on a course of action.
+Since product liability law is a complicated area of the law, it's in your best interests to consult with an experienced attorney for a free initial claim evaluation before deciding on a course of action.